lonestar92s/guessing-game/README.md

 Guessing game

 - 1 player
-- Random number generated between 1-10 (cards) hidden
+- Random number generated between 1-100 hidden
-- Player 1 selects number then Player 2 selects number
-- if Player 1 pick equals the random number, player 1 gets one point
-- if Player 2 pick equals the random number, player 2 gets one point

-- First player to 5 points wins game
+- 60 seconds to find the number or game over
+- hints given if you're too high or too low
+- 10 guesses total or game over